Large Language Models provide support for the parallelogram theory of analogy: Why are LLM Analogies Better?

-We then took the weighted average of these metrics for human and LLM responses for each analogy stem, and computed difference scores for each predictor, i.e., $\Delta$Parallelogram, $\Delta C$:$D$ similarity was a significant negative predictor ($\beta=-0.097$, $p=.017$), meaning that to the extent LLM completions were more similar to the $C$ term than human completions, the rating advantage for LLMs was smaller.
-Finally, $\Delta\log(\mathrm{freq})$ was a negative predictor (Model A: $\beta=-0.192$, $p<.001$; Model B: $\beta=-0.191$, $p<.001$), indicating that LLM tended to outperform humans more when their completions were less frequent (and thus less accessible) than humans’ responses.
+For each completion $D$, we computed: \textbf{parallelogram alignment}, the cosine similarity between $B-A$ and $D-C$; \textbf{$C$:$D$ local similarity}, $\cos(C,D)$; the \textbf{NN heuristic} score selecting either $\cos(C,D)$ or $\cos(B,D)$ depending on whether $A$ is closer to $B$ than to $C$; and \textbf{word frequency}, the log frequency of $D$ via the \texttt{wordfreq} package \citep{robyn_speer_2022_7199437}.
+We took the weighted average of each metric for human and LLM responses for each stem and computed difference scores (LLM $-$ Human): $\Delta$Parallelogram, $\Delta C$:$D$ similarity was a significant \emph{negative} predictor ($\beta=-0.097$, $p=.017$).
+To the extent that LLM completions were more similar to $C$ compared to human completions, the LLM advantage actually shrank.
+Finally, $\Delta\log(\mathrm{freq})$ was a negative predictor (Model with $C$:$D$: $\beta=-0.192$, $p<.001$; Model with NN: $\beta=-0.191$, $p<.001$), indicating that LLMs outperformed humans more when their completions were less frequent.
+We also verified that the parallelogram alignment advantage is not a downstream effect for LLMs providing more low-frequency responses, given that the advantage exists at different levels of word frequencies (see Supplement~B for details).